VasilisDragon/TC-CNC-AI-TP/README.md

    cmake --build --preset build-vs-release --target package
    ```
    With NSIS on the PATH (makensis), CPack emits AIToolpathGenerator-<version>-win64.exe.
 Hand that single file to teammates and everyone installs the exact same stack.
 Low effort, high serotonin.

+## STEP/IGES CAD Import (optional)

+- Configure with `-DWITH_OCCT=ON` to enable the OpenCASCADE-backed CAD importer.
+On vcpkg-based setups run `vcpkg install cnctc[occt-importer]` first so the OpenCASCADE targets are discoverable.
+- The desktop app continues to accept OBJ/STL without OCCT; attempting to open STEP/IGES while the feature is disabled surfaces a dialog with the exact flag/package recipe above.
+- `tests/io_step_import.cpp` exercises the tessellation path against `testdata/cad/tiny_block.step`, checking triangle counts and axis-aligned bounds so regressions surface immediately in CI.

 ## Training & Data Generation